Managing Virtual Edges and Virtual Edge Nodes

 Inheritance of Site Labels and the "Default" Site Label

 Site Labels can be assigned to both VEs and VENs, as previously mentioned.
 In the case that a VEN does not have a Site Label explicitly assigned, the VEN inherits the Site Label of the parent VE, if it exists.
-If no Site Label has been explicitly assigned to a VE, the VE and its VENs are automatically assigned the "Default" Site Label.
-If you have Policy Sets enabled, this "Default" Site Label is assigned to the "Core" Policy Set by default.
-The "Default" Site Label is reassignable to other Policy Sets just like any other Site Label, allowing flexibility into how you manage VEs that have not explicitly been assigned a Site Label.
+If no Site Label has been explicitly assigned to a VE, the VE and its VENs are automatically assigned the Default Site Label.
+If you have Policy Sets enabled, this Default Site Label is assigned to the "Core" Policy Set by default.
+The Default Site Label is reassignable to other Policy Sets just like any other Site Label, allowing flexibility into how you manage VEs that have not explicitly been assigned a Site Label.

 Creating and Assigning Site Labels and Distribution Zones